-Editor’s Update: It was from watching the film, The Butler, that I first began to ponder who our modern heroes are.
+Editor’s Update: It was from watching the 2013 film, The Butler, that I first began to ponder who our modern heroes are.
 Shortly afterwards, I began this website.
 At that time, it was a curating blog, called Aware & Fair.
-One thing I learned from running the blog is there are many dedicated people and groups who are fighting for democracy and justice.
-And since 2013, the Progressive Movement has taken off.
-We may be OK… If climate devastation doesn’t advance too quickly. ~ J.C.
+The Butler movie review was one of the first posts I wrote.
+One thing I learned, from running the blog, is that there are many, many dedicated people and groups who are fighting for democracy and justice.
+The Progressive Movement has taken off since then.
+Well-known and everyday heroes are everywhere. ~ J.C.
 January 21, 2019

 “The Butler” is a story about the life and career of Cecil Gaines, African-American White House butler.
 He served through eight presidencies, from Harry Truman to Ronald Reagan.
 You see a whole chunk of American history through his eyes: the Civil Rights Movement, the Kennedy assassination, Vietnam, and more.

 The Butler is also about a father-son relationship.
 The riff between them is unbearably stretched when the son joins the Black Panthers.

 Then, there are the revealing views of well-known personalities sprinkled throughout the movie.
 You see presidents, first ladies, Martin Luther King Jr., little Caroline Kennedy – close up.

 The Butler is a truly great film.
 Because of the brilliant script, all-star cast, and insightful direction, the story unfolds with simplicity and elegance.
 It’s understated, yet incredibly deep, rich and full.

 Personally, The Butler didn’t make me tear up.
 I actually sobbed.
 In the end, I realized the movie was about heroes, the famous ones and the ones we never heard about.